franciscoludovico/phylodiff/README.md

-# Phylo.io
+# PhyloDiff
-A web app and library for visualising and comparing phylogenetic trees.
+A web app (powered by [Phylo.io](https://beta.phylo.io/)) and library for visualising and comparing phylogenetic trees.

 ## Demo
 The app can be accessed at [beta.phylo.io](https://beta.phylo.io/).